Devil's Ladder Route

 this should be avoided.
 Stay alert to the risk of rocks being

 dislodged by other parties above you, or onto other parties below

-in the Devil's Ladder, particularly in the upper section, and
+Ladder itself, particularly in the upper section, and there is

-caution should therefore be exercised.
-Whilst many people continue
+caution should be exercised.
+Whilst many people continue to use

 At the top of the Devils Ladder bear right onto the long

 summit slope of the mountain.
 From an initially vague appearance,

 the track becomes more distinct as you gain height.
 Although it